 B. The role of the Prime Minister and his Minister of the Army

-The responsibility of the Prime Minister therefore includes that of his government, such as the Ministers of Finance or Transport, who may be of capital importance in the event of war, but of course also that of the Minister of the Army.
-The Minister of the Armed Forces is indeed the one who implements defence policy with the Prime Minister.
+The responsibility of the Prime Minister therefore includes that of his government, such as the Ministers of Finance or Transport, who may be of capital importance in the event of war, but, of course, also that of the Minister of the Army.
+The Minister of the Armed Forces is indeed the one who implements defense policy with the Prime Minister.

 C. The three supports of the Ministry of the Armed Forces

 Three bodies depend on the Minister of the Armed Forces: